64th Grey Cup: Game summary

 After an early field goal, Ottawa increased their lead in record-setting fashion, with Bill Hatanaka (a York University graduate who would later attend Harvard University) returning a punt for a 79-yard touchdown (then a CFL record).
 Ottawa led 10–0 at the end of the first quarter.

 Saskatchewan owned the second quarter.
 CFL legend Ron Lancaster hit Steve Mazurak and Bob Richardson with touchdown passes and Bob Macoritti added a field goal.
 On defence, all-star Ted Provost intercepted a Tom Clements pass to set up a touchdown and middle linebacker Cleveland Vann covered the field with his excellent play.
-Unfortunately, the Green Riders were without their longtime star running back, George Reed, who had retired after the previous season, and his talented replacement, Molly McGee, left the game with an injury.
+Unfortunately, Saskatchewan were without their longtime star running back, George Reed, who had retired after the previous season, and his talented replacement, Molly McGee, left the game with an injury.
 The halftime score was 17–10 in favour of Saskatchewan.

 The teams traded field goals in the third quarter, but the quarter also included its share of dramatic moments such as Gerry Organ's 52-yard run on a fake punt and the subsequent interception by Saskatchewan's Cleveland Vann.

 Ottawa kicked another field goal in the fourth quarter, making the score 20–16.
 A later drive stalled on a goal-line stand by Saskatchewan.
-With time running out, the Rough Riders found themselves on the Saskatchewan 24-yard-line with 20 seconds left.
+With time running out, Ottawa found themselves on the Saskatchewan 24-yard-line with 20 seconds left.
 Ottawa quarterback (and Notre Dame University grad) Tom Clements waved off the play from the bench.
 Canadian Football Hall of Fame tight end Tony Gabriel headed towards the end zone, faked a post pattern and turned to the corner.
 Saskatchewan DB Ted Provost fell for the fake and Gabriel hauled in Clements' pass, with Provost and Ray Odums in vain pursuit.
 The play was spectacular in its execution, its game-winning importance and in the dramatic manner in which it unfolded, and is often simply referred to as "The Catch."